pymor/school_website_2022/index.md

 This page will be updated in August with the latest regulations.

-There will be an online option.
+The lectures will be streamed for online participants.

 ## Previous Editions